The Lego Movie 2: The Second Part

-Plans for a sequel to The Lego Movie began in February 2014 and was announced to be in the works, four days before the release of the first film.
-It was announced that the film would be directed by Chris McKay while Phil Lord and Christopher Miller remained as writers and producers in March 2014.
-The film since underwent many changes, such as rewrites, directors, and release dates, with Mike Mitchell was later announced as the new director in February 2017.
-Production for the film began in October 2017, with the majority of the cast members returning to voice the characters in mid-2018, alongside with the new cast.
-As with all its previous instalments in the franchise, the animation was provided by Animal Logic.
-To improve on-screen detail and depth-of-field, the production of the film took advantage of the latest update to its trace renderer Glimpse.
-Mark Mothersbaugh, who composed The Lego Movie and The Lego Ninjago Movie, returned to composed the film's musical score, with artists such as Dillon Francis, Beck, Robyn and The Lonely Island performing new original songs for the film.
+Development of a sequel to The Lego Movie began in February 2014.
+In March, it was announced that the film would be directed by Chris McKay and in October it was reported that Lord and Miller would return as the screenwriters.
+In February 2015, McKay was replaced as director by Rob Schrab, who in turn was replaced in February 2017 by Mike Mitchell, reportedly due to creative differences.
+Production for the film began in October 2017, with the majority of the cast returning to voice the characters in mid-2018, along with the new cast.
+As with the previous films in the franchise, the animation was provided by Animal Logic.
+Mark Mothersbaugh, who composed The Lego Movie and The Lego Ninjago Movie, returned to compose the film's musical score, with artists including Dillon Francis, Beck, Robyn and The Lonely Island providing original songs for the film.

-The Lego Movie 2: The Second Part premiered in Los Angeles on February 2, 2019, and was released in the United States on February 8, 2019, in RealD 3D, IMAX, IMAX 3D, 4DX and Dolby Cinema formats.
-It received generally positive reviews from critics, who commended its humor, animation, premise, soundtrack, and voice acting, although some said it was not as "fresh" as the first film.
-Despite grossing $192.5 million worldwide against a budget of $99 million, the film became the franchise's second box office disappointment after The Lego Ninjago Movie, which led Warner Bros. to sell the rights of The Lego Movie franchise to Universal Pictures, which was later set for a five-year deal.
-A third film is in development.
+The Lego Movie 2: The Second Part premiered in Los Angeles on February 2, 2019, and was released in the United States on February 8.
+It received generally positive reviews from critics, although it was considered inferior to its predecessor.
+Despite grossing $199.6 million against a budget of $99 million, the film became the franchise's second box office disappointment after The Lego Ninjago Movie.